quixio/quix-docs/docs/platform/tutorials/eventDetection/data-acquisition.md

 To get started with these steps you first need to add a Topic and pipeline placeholder called an external source.

-An external source is a representation of a data source that is external to Quix, e.g. an IoT device or a service that is pushing data to a Quix topic via one of our API's.
+An external source is a representation of a data source that is external to Quix, for example an IoT device or a service that is pushing data to a Quix topic using one of our API's.

 To add an external source:

 1. Navigate to the Library

-2. Under `Pipeline Stage` click `Source`
+2. Under `Pipeline Stage` click `Source`.

-3. Locate the `External Source` library item and click `Add external source`
+3. Locate the `External Source` library item and click `Add external source`.

-4. Enter `phone-data` in the `Output` field and click `Add new topic` in the drop down
+4. Enter `phone-data` in the `Output` field and click `Add new topic` in the drop-down.

-5. Enter `Quix Tracker web gateway` in the `Name` field
+5. Enter `Quix Tracker web gateway` in the `Name` field.

-6. Click `Add external Source`
+6. Click `Add external Source`.

 ### Install and configure the apps